random-recipes/Cook_Like_a_Chef/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **Random Recipes**
+This document provides a summary of our project building process for our app, **Cook Like A Chef**

 ## Milestone Requirements